Development Lifecycle Trade-offs

 When Each Side Wins

-Manual testing wins when: Exploratory testing, UX validation, complex business process verification, one-time migration validation, or early-stage projects where automation ROI is unclear.
+Manual testing wins when the goal is exploratory testing, UX validation, complex business process verification, one-time migration validation, or early-stage projects where automation ROI is unclear.

-Automated testing wins when: Regression testing across releases, CI/CD pipeline gating, high-frequency deployments, large test suites, or long-term projects where automation investment pays off.
+Automated testing wins when the need is regression testing across releases, CI/CD pipeline gating, high-frequency deployments, large test suites, or long-running projects where the automation investment pays off.

-Recommended CTA approach: Present a test pyramid with automated unit tests at the base (Apex test classes, 75%+ coverage), automated integration tests in the middle, and manual exploratory/UAT at the top.
-This demonstrates a balanced, cost-effective strategy.
+For board scenarios: Present a test pyramid with automated unit tests at the base (Apex test classes, 75%+ coverage), automated integration tests in the middle, and manual exploratory/UAT at the top.
+This shows a balanced, cost-effective strategy.

 5. Centralized vs Federated Center of Excellence (CoE)